 This popular day trip covers two classic experiences of an Ayutthaya visit: a guided introduction to the principal ruins and a return river cruise to Bangkok.

-If your clients fancy a personalized perspective on Ayutthaya and time at Bang Pa-In along the way, this private tour steps up with a guide of their own to show them around both.
+If your clients fancy a personalized perspective on Ayutthaya and time at Bang Pa-In along the way, this private tour provides a personal guide to show them around both.

 Perfect for outdoor-loving types, this biking tour is an easy way to cover some of Ayutthaya’s widely dispersed highlights, and starts with a longish bike ride to the park itself—great for experiencing the local countryside and towns.